On this page:

 The roundabout will be designed to provide safe walking and cycling paths to circulate the roundabout, clear of traffic, and have designated safe crossing points through the islands.

-The project team is also working with the Supporting Growth Alliance to ensure safety improvements are designed to accommodate any future work that supports walking and cycling.
+The project team is also working to ensure safety improvements are designed to accommodate any future plans that support walking and cycling.

-We understand there is interest in pedestrian crossings at Wintour Road, Soljans bus stop and at the Coatesville Riverhead Highway intersection.
+We understand there is interest in pedestrian crossings at Soljans bus stop and at the Coatesville-Riverhead Highway intersection.
 These locations will be reviewed as well as other locations to see where the best places are for new crossing points.
 These are likely to be pedestrian refuge areas - safe places to wait and cross.

-We consulted with the community in 2018 on the idea of a shared path on the southern side of SH16.
-This side allowed better and safer access into connecting facilities.
+The shared path will be on the southern side of SH16.
+This side allows for better and safer access into connecting facilities.
 This side also had less safety issues for people to navigate e.g. driveways and intersections.
-This is still the plan.
-We are now in the process of seeking additional funding for this.